digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.pmallard.2023.08.28.md

 - Hortus botanicus in Neuchatel this Wednesday

-- thibnk of ways to push DBGI samples to GBIF, eventough they are not "Research grade" obervations on www.inaturalist.org Donat will also investigate into this
+- think of ways to push DBGI samples to GBIF, eventough they are not "Research grade" obervations on www.inaturalist.org Donat will also investigate into this

 https://www.inaturalist.org/posts/29105-making-sure-your-observations-are-shared-to-GBIF